What does it mean for humans to “have dominion over the earth”?

-Come along on the Service Learning Trip to NYC this February to find the answers to these and other questions!
+Come along on the Service Learning Trip to Washington, DC this February

-THE YSOP MISSION
+THE GBCS MISSION

 Grade Range: 7th-12th

-Return: February 22, 2017, 6:00 p.m., to Plymouth Church
+Return: February 22, 2018, in the evening, to Plymouth Church

-Cost: $180/person, nonrefundable deposit of $52 due on October 31.
+Cost: $200/person*, nonrefundable deposit of $50 due November 5, 2017.

 No one will be left behind because of finances.